Construction Accident Lawyer Houston, TX

 Because of how dangerous it is, construction workers must wear the proper safety gear, must be thoroughly trained in how to use the equipment and tools, and must know what to do in emergency situations.
 However, accidents can still happen, and a construction worker’s injury can range from minor to life-threatening.
 When this is the case, you may be wondering what your legal rights are.
 Who should be held accountable for your injury?
 Who caused your injury and was there any way that you could have avoided it?
 Below you will find more information and frequently asked questions regarding construction accidents and how an attorney from John K. Zaid & Associates can help you with your claim.

-If you are suffering from a work injury, you can rely on a construction accident lawyer in Houston, TX from John K. Zaid & Associates for legal counsel.
+If you are suffering from a work injury, you can rely on a lawyer from John K. Zaid & Associates for legal counsel.
 It is important that immediately after your injury happens you notify your employer, file a workers’ compensation claim, and then contact us for representation.
 We may be able to negotiate a substantially more attractive settlement than what the worker’s compensation board offers you.
 We are dedicated to protecting the rights of construction workers.
-Call us right now for a free consultation with a Houston {construction accident lawyer who will consider your best interests.
+Call us right now for a free consultation with a construction accident lawyer who will consider your best interests.
 Check out our FAQs About Construction Site Accidents.

 Why are construction sites so dangerous to work in?